 The Watershed Committee is pleased to announce we are hiring for two positions: the Watershed Center Assistant Coordinator and the Watershed Committee Fellowship.
 Visit the Job Opportunities page for more details.

-Watershed Conservation Corps Crew Members
+Watershed Conservation Corps Position Available

 - Must exhibit the ability to work with others as a team